 Which is the largest desert in the world? | Top 3 largest deserts

 A desert is any region on Earth that receives very little precipitation.
-Most climatologists and geomorphologists classify regions with less than 250 mm of average annual precipitation as deserts.
-This article briefs you about the three largest deserts in the world.
-The largest desert in the world might be a surprise for most people.
+Most climatologists and geomorphologists classify regions that receive less than 250 mm (10 inches) of average annual precipitation as deserts.
+This article explores the three largest deserts in the world.
+The largest desert on Earth may come as a surprise to many people.

-Most people think of a barren sandy landscape with cacti when they think of a desert.
+Most people picture a barren, sandy landscape with cacti when they think of a desert.
 But as the definition says, the desert is any region with less than 250 mm of precipitation.
 The polar regions of Earth are also deserts as they receive very little rain or snow.

-Antarctica (Antarctic desert) is the largest desert in the world.
+The Antarctic Desert is the largest desert in the world.
 It receives less than 200 mm of precipitation each year, that too mostly in coastal regions.
-The antarctic desert has an area of roughly 5.5 million square miles (14.2 million square kilometers).
+The Antarctic Desert has an area of roughly 14.2 million square kilometers.
+Despite these extreme conditions, Antarctica is home to a variety of specially adapted wildlife, including penguins, seals, and seabirds along its coasts.

 Penguins in Antarctica